Pinterest Pixel

 FAQs

-How do I use the DATEDIF function for conversions?
+How to use the DATEDIF function for conversions?

-Yes, you can convert months into years without formulas by manually calculating it.
+You can convert months into years without formulas by manually calculating it.
 Divide the number of months by 12 to determine the total years.
-For instance, for 24 months, simply write “24 months = 2 years” next to the data point.
-This method is quick for small datasets but less efficient for extensive data analysis.

 How to convert months to years and months in Excel?